-Correctional facilities shall have a written policy and procedure that includes a written record of: current illness and health problems, including dental problems, sexually transmitted diseases and other infectious diseases, and screening for tuberculosis in accordance with guidance provided by the North Dakota Department of Health;
+Correctional facilities shall have a written policy and procedure that includes a written record of:

 - a.
-Medication taken and special health requirements, including meals, medical equipment, or medical treatments; - Use of alcohol and other drugs, including types of drugs used, mode of use, amounts used, frequency used, date or time of last use, and history of problems that may have occurred after ceasing use; - c.
+Current illness and health problems, including dental problems, sexually transmitted diseases and other infectious diseases, and screening for tuberculosis in accordance with guidance provided by the North Dakota Department of Health; - b.
+Medication taken and special health requirements, including meals, medical equipment, or medical treatments; - c.
+Use of alcohol and other drugs, including types of drugs used, mode of use, amounts used, frequency used, date or time of last use, and history of problems that may have occurred after ceasing use; - d.
 Past and present treatment or hospitalization for: - 1.
 Mental health illness: - 2.
-Self-harm or suicide; and - 3.
-All other medical issues. - d.
-Past or present thoughts or attempts of self-harm or suicide; - e.
-Pregnancy; - f.
-Presence of lice, scabies or other parasites; - g.
-Other health problems designated by a licensed medical professional; - h.
-Observations of behavior, including state of consciousness, mental status, appearance, conduct, tremor and sweating; - i.
-Body deformities, trauma markings, bruises, lesions, jaundice, ease of movement, or other observed injuries or conditions that appear to be irregular or unusual; - j.
-Recent tattoos or injection sites; and

-- k.
-Dispositions to:

-- 1. Facility intake,

-- 2. General population,

-- 3. General population and referral to a licensed health care service, and

-- 4. Referral to a licensed health care service on an emergency basis until inmate is medically cleared.
+Self-harm or suicide: and - 3.
+All other medical issues. - e.
+Past or present thoughts or attempts of self-harm or suicide;

+- f.
+Pregnancy; - g.
+Presence of lice, scabies or other parasites; - h.
+Other health problems designated by a licensed medical professional; - i.
+Observations of behavior, including state of consciousness, mental status, appearance, conduct, tremor and sweating; - Body deformities, trauma markings, bruises, lesions, jaundice, ease of movement, or other observed injuries or conditions that appear to be irregular or unusual; - k.
+Recent tattoos or injection sites; and - I. Dispositions to: - 1.
+Facility intake, - 2.
+General population, - 3.
+General population and referral to a licensed health care service, - 4.
+Referral to a licensed health care service on an emergency basis until inmate is medically cleared.